 Minnesota winters provide a stunning backdrop to any wildlife viewing.
-Stop by a Minnesota state park for some great programs on birding and identifying animal tracks in the snow!
+Stop by a Minnesota state park for some great programs on winter birding and how to identify animal tracks in the snow.

 - Bring binoculars

 - Go out at dawn and dusk for the best viewing

 - Be alert and move slowly and quietly